top of page

 Is A Silent Voice based on a manga?

-Does A Silent Voice deal with mental health issues?
+Does A Silent Voice explore mental health?

-Is A Silent Voice appropriate for younger viewers?
+Is it appropriate for younger viewers?

 Where can I watch A Silent Voice?